Awale-Abdi/Cloud-sql-etl-analytics/Raw Data/README.md

-# Raw Labor Certification Data (FY2022)
+# Raw Data

 This folder contains links to the original raw datasets used in this project.
-Each file is compressed in `.7z` format and hosted via AWS S3.
+Each CSV file is compressed in `.7z` format and hosted via AWS S3.

 To access the data, download and extract the archives below.
-Each `.7z` archive contains the raw CSV file for that quarter.

 ---